Domestic violence or abuse can happen to anyone. Find out how to recognise the signs and where to get help.

 Support for abuse and domestic violence

 There are supports available to help keep you safe.
-Your GP can help by referring you to appropriate supports and services in your local area.
+Your GP can help by referring you to suitable supports and services in your local area.

 Your local Citizens Information Centre can give you advice on your rights.
 They will also tell you about the supports and services available in your local area.